 |

 In another silver "Rhyton" from shaft-grave IV a beautiful battle scene is represented.
 Two warriors are clearly equipped with tower body-shield also in this case with double edge.
 This could be interpreted both as the hides fold area and relevant seam line or a thin bronze rim reinforcement.
-"Figure- of- eight shield" and different type of boar tusks helmets are also well attested (see also the page dedicated to the early helmets) |
+On this "Rhyton" "Figure- of- eight shield" and different type of boar tusks helmets are also well represented (see also the page dedicated to the early helmets) |

 |